colettegallagher/numpy.random/README.md

 3. The use of the *Permutations* Function
 4. The use and purpose of the *Distributions* Functions with examples given
 5. The use of seeds in generating pseudorandom numbers

-# Anscombe's Quartet - Assignment for Fundamentals of Data Analysis

 ## How to view Jupyter Notebook in this Repository